bismark1221/wotv-calc/data/home.en.md

 ##### Change Logs :

+04/01/2018
+ - Happy New Year :)
+ - Right now I don't time to adapt the simulator to the triple cast of Kaliva...
+It should be good in 2 weeks, sorry...

 19/12/2017
  - Damage dristribution for an ability are now implemented (For exemple Cloud's LB is 5% per hit expect for the last one which is 30%)